connervieira/Marksman/DOCUMENTATION.md

 ## Usage

 At this point, Marksman should be fully configured, and there shouldn't be any errors on the main dashboard.

+Provided Assassin is already installed and configured, you can use the "Start" and "Stop" buttons in the main interface to control it.

+When Assassin is running, the heartbeat timer should reset with each processing cycle.
+If the heartbeat timer continuously climbs without resetting, then Assassin is not running properly.

+Once Assassin is running, any alerts will be display in the bottom portion of the main Marksman dashboard.